⚖️ Greenville, SC

 What should I look for when hiring real estate attorneys in South Carolina?

-Look for South Carolina licensing where applicable, verifiable experience with investment properties (not just primary residences), transparent pricing, clear communication, and references from recent clients.
+Look for South Carolina licensing where applicable, verifiable experience with investment properties (not just primary residences), transparent pricing, clear communication, and references from recent investor clients.
 For any financial or legal service, confirm their professional liability insurance and check for any complaints with the relevant South Carolina licensing board.

 Are the real estate attorneys in Greenville experienced with investment properties?

 It varies — always ask explicitly about investment property experience during your initial conversation.
-Many professionals serve primarily primary residence buyers and homeowners.
+Many professionals serve primarily primary residence buyers.
 Investor-specific experience matters because investment transactions have different timelines, decision criteria, and legal considerations than standard residential deals.
 Ask for references from investors specifically.

 List Your Business in Greenville